langeslag/editing/handbook.md

 ## Punctuation

 Medieval punctuation differs greatly from modern punctuation.
 Depending on your manuscript, you may encounter mostly simple puncti (·) or a greater variety of marks.
 Because we will mostly be producing normalized or semidiplomatic editions, you may ignore these and insert modern punctuation where you see fit, or just leave out punctuation altogether.
 If you do have a use case for medieval punctuation, you will often find that the unicode character set does not account for them.
 Fortunately, the [Medieval Unicode Font Initiative](https://mufi.info) has defined a larger set, and we can use their custom entity codes as documented [here](https://www.menota.org/menota-entities.txt).
-The three most common marks are additionally on our [list of special characters](https://langeslag.uni-goettingen.de/editing/specialchars.html) and in our Oxygen keybindings under ALT+8/9/0.
+The three most common marks are additionally on our [list of special characters](https://langeslag.uni-goettingen.de/editing/specialchars.html).